digbmc/dsgf-exhibit/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

-## About the Collection
+## Our exhibit

 This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPEG images or PDF documents

-The base site features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).
+This site features objects curated by Bryn Mawr College Digital Scholarship Graduate Fellows.

 ## About the About Page